Backends¶

 | JAX-MD | Configurable (default: 0.5) | Configurable |

-JAX Engine lacks 1-4 scaling
+JAX backend lacks 1-4 scaling

-The JAX engine does not implement 1-4 pair scaling.
+The JAX backend does not implement 1-4 pair scaling.
 For molecules with 1-4 non-bonded interactions (anything with 4+ atoms in a chain), JAX will compute slightly different non-bonded energies than OpenMM or JAX-MD.
 For small molecules where the bonded energy dominates (bonds + angles only), this difference is negligible.

 Combining rules¶